daniebker/daniebker/README.md

 - 👋 Hi, I’m @daniebker
-- 👀 I’m interested in fitness, [photography](https://danbakerphoto.com), and web apps.
-I code mostly in TypeScript.
+- 👀 I’m interested in fitness, [photography](https://danbakerphoto.com), and making games.
+These days I code mostly in TypeScript, but I have worked in java and C#.
-- 🌱 I’m currently learning to code custom google sheets using TypeScript and clasp.
-Also dabbling in GO.
+- 🌱 I’m currently re-learning C++ by building a roguelike using libtcod.
 - 💞️ I’m not looking to collaborate on anything right now.

 <!---